Phoebe Fox: Career

 In 2010, Fox made her debut acting appearance in the play A Month in the Country at the Chichester Festival Theatre.
 The following year she starred in As You Like It at the Rose Theatre, The Acid Test at the Royal Court Theatre upstairs and There Is A War at the National Theatre as part of their Double Feature in the Paintframe.
 Based on these performances she was nominated for the 2011 Evening Standard Theatre Award for Milton Shulman Award for Outstanding Newcomer.

 Fox was tipped in the 2011 Screen International Stars of Tomorrow list.

 In 2012, Fox appeared as Grace in Switch, a TV series about witches living in a city.
 In 2014 she appeared in The Musketeers as the Duchess of Savoy; in A Poet in New York as Liz Reitell, and also as Eve Perkins in The Woman in Black 2: Angel of Death.

 In 2014 Fox was nominated for Laurence Olivier Award for Best Actress in a Supporting Role for her performance in A View from the Bridge at the Young Vic, alongside Mark Strong who won best actor.
 In 2015, Fox starred as Vanessa Bell in Life in Squares, a BBC drama about the Bloomsbury Group and in the thriller film Eye in the Sky.

-In 2020, Fox starred as Marial, a main character in The Great alongside co-stars Elle Fanning and Nicholas Hoult.
+From 2020 to 2023, Fox starred as Marial, a main character in The Great alongside co-stars Elle Fanning and Nicholas Hoult.
 She was part of the ensemble nominated for Screen Actors Guild Award for Outstanding Cast in a Comedy Series.